Greek landmarks encompass age upon age of legendary antiquity, ancient history, and contemporary eras.

 Nevertheless, their status as tourist attractions of irresistible allure and mystique continued.

-More than a thousand years after Pausanias’ travels, the tourism pace increased markedly.
+Much, much later, more than a thousand years after Pausanias’ travels, tourism to Mycenae increased markedly.

 Because in 1841, renowned Greek archaeologist Kyriakos Pittakis of the Archaeological Society of Athens, first excavated the Lion Gate and began work on the Tomb of Clytemnestra.